lewagon/dotfiles/04-Front-End/04-JS-and-DOM/05-JS-puzzle/README.md

 ## Specs

-For this challenge we are using a new JavaScript concept: an event listener.
-You will learn more about event listeners in the next lecture so for now it has been written for you in the challenge.
+💡 For this challenge we are using a new JavaScript concept: an event listener.
+You will learn more about event listeners in the next lecture so for now it the code as been written for your in the challenge at the end of the `puzzle.js` file:
-How does it work?
-We want to execute our JavaScript code only when a specific event happens, not directly on page load (which is what we have done until now).
-In our case, we want to move our empty tile only when we click on another tile, otherwise nothing should happen.
-We can do this by adding the following code:

 ```js
 tiles.forEach((tile) => {